uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 and NICs calculated, including detail of the rate bands applied to each income source and any tax deducted at source.</br>
->c. [retrieve the taxable income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-taxable-income-test-only_get_accordion) that has been used in the self-assessment tax calculation for a given NINO and Calculation ID – This end point provides detail of income across all sources that has formed part of the calculation.</br>
+>c. [retrieve the taxable income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-taxable-income-test-only_get_accordion) that has been used in the self-assessment tax calculation for a given NINO and Calculation ID – this end point provides detail of income across all sources that have formed part of the calculation.</br>
 >d. [retrieve the allowances, deductions and reliefs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-allowances-deductions-and-reliefs-test-only_get_accordion) that exist for the self-assessment tax calculation for a given NINO and Calculation ID - This end points provides the details of all allowances, deductions and reliefs that have been used in the